open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ### Verifying SD-JWT (verifying authentication ticket)

-CCS server receives the compact SD-JWT presentation (`<Issuer-signed JWT>~<Disclosure 1>~`) and performs following authentication and authorization checks:
+CSS server receives the compact SD-JWT presentation (`<Issuer-signed JWT>~<Disclosure 1>~`) and performs following authentication and authorization checks:

-1. Verify that SD-JWT is signed by the key pair, whose public key is included in the certificate, which is transmitted in the API method "GET /key-shares/{shareId}" parameter "X-Auth-x5c".
+1. Verify that SD-JWT is signed by the key pair, whose public key is included in the X.509 certificate, which is transmitted in the API method "GET /key-shares/{shareId}" parameter "x-cdoc2-auth-x5c".
 2. Verify that certificate is issued by trustworthy CA.
 3. Verify that certificate is valid at current point of time and is not revoked.
 4. Verify that SD-JWT contains claim `aud`, which is an array, which contains exactly one JSON string.
-5. Parse the `aud` value (something like "https://ccs.example-org1.ee:443/key-shares/9EE90F2D-D946-4D54-9C3D-F4C68F7FFAE3?nonce=59b314d4815f21f73a0b9168cecbd5773cc694b6") into components `serverBaseURL`, `key-share` and `nonce`.
+5. Parse the `aud` value (something like "https://CSS.example-org1.ee:443/key-shares/9EE90F2D-D946-4D54-9C3D-F4C68F7FFAE3?nonce=59b314d4815f21f73a0b9168cecbd5773cc694b6") into components `serverBaseURL`, `shareId` and `nonce`.
-6. Verify that `serverBaseURL` is correct for this CCS server.
+6. Verify that `serverBaseURL` is correct for this CSS server.
-7. Verify that this CCS server has a Capsule with identifier `key-share` and it is not expired or deleted.
+7. Verify that this CSS server has a Capsule with identifier `shareId` and it is not expired or deleted.
-8. Verify that this CCS server has previously generated a nonce for this `key-share` and the stored nonce value matches with `nonce` component value and that nonce wasn't generated too long ago (configuration parameter, for example 300 seconds)
+8. Verify that this CSS server has previously generated a nonce for this `shareId` and the stored nonce value matches with `nonce` component value and that nonce wasn't generated too long ago (configuration parameter, for example 300 seconds).
-9. Verify that `recipient_id` from the `KeySharesCapsule` matches with the `subject` from the X.509 certificate.
+9. Verify that `recipient_id` from the `KeySharesCapsule` matches with the `subjectDN` from the X.509 certificate from API parameter "x-cdoc2-auth-x5c".

-If all checks are positive, then the authentication and access control decision is successful and CCS server can return the capsule.
+If all checks are positive, then the authentication and access control decision is successful and CSS server can return the capsule.